vuoanh/AtomEnvironment/README.md

 # AtomEnvironment
-Implementation of atom and molecule environments
+Implementation of atom and molecule environments for BCL.
+For the detail of the implementation, please refer my research proposal.